-Each state/territory worked closely with five health center and DV program partnerships in their state/territory, providing training and technical assistance to support a coordinated response to IPV and human trafficking, bolster prevention efforts, and support survivor health in community health centers and DV program partnerships.
+Each state/territory leadership team worked closely with at least five health center and DV program partnerships in their state/territory, providing training and technical assistance to support a coordinated response to IPV and human trafficking, bolster prevention efforts, and support survivor health in community health centers and DV program partnerships.

 Across three phases, Project Catalyst’s 96 demonstration sites (HCs and partnering DV programs) trained: